 Employee experience tools

-Feedback software, including pulse tools such as TINYPulse and Subcurrent (which supports running polls on the Slack collaboration platform) and employee Net Promoter Score surveys can highlight areas of the organization that are working well or need improvement.
+Feedback software, including pulse tools such as TinyPulse and Subcurrent -- which support running polls on the Slack collaboration platform -- and employee net promoter score surveys can highlight areas of the organization that are working well or need improvement.